juntaochen1/juntaochen1.github.io/_pages/about.md

 Latest News
 ------
 <!-- Dec.
 2021: **[New Grant]** My proposal is funded by NSF.
 This [NSF grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2138956&HistoricalAwards=false) will support the research on enhancing cyber-physical energy systems security and resilience under strategic IoT-based cyberattacks.-->
+- Jan.
+2022: **[New Grant]** My proposal is funded by NSF.
+This [NSF grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2138956&HistoricalAwards=false) will support the research on enhancing cyber-physical energy systems security and resilience under strategic IoT-based cyberattacks.
 - Dec.
 2021: Received Fordham-NYU research fellowship from the Fordham Office of Research.
 This award will support the development of thrustworthy multi-agent autonomous systems.
 - July 2021: Our paper "[A Dynamic Game Approach to Designing Secure Interdependent IoT-Enabled Infrastructure Network](https://arxiv.org/pdf/2108.13159.pdf)" will be published in IEEE Transactions on Network Science and Engineering (TNSE).
 - June 2021: Jason has a paper "[Resilient and Distributed Discrete Optimal Transport with Deceptive Adversary: A Game-Theoretic Approach](https://arxiv.org/pdf/2106.07455.pdf)" accepted to be published in IEEE Control Systems Letters.